 You can get a mortgage from a lender, bank, or broker.
-A lender and a bank are both financial institutions whereas a broker operates kind of like a private contractor.
-Of course working with a lender offers many benefits including competitive rates, plenty of product options, and flexible qualifying guidelines.
+A lender and a bank are both financial institutions, whereas a broker operates like a private contractor.
+Working with a lender offers many benefits including competitive rates, plenty of product options, and flexible qualifying guidelines.

-When you apply for a loan a lender is going to ask for personal information to verify your data is accurate.
-You may need to provide private information to your lender such as your social security number, tax records, or your bank statements.
+When you apply for a loan, a lender is going to ask for personal information to verify your data is accurate.
+You may need to provide private information to your lender, such as your social security number, tax records, or bank statements.
 Depending on your situation, a mortgage advisor might ask you about credit events from your past, and you may have to explain why a credit event is on your history.

 No matter what organization you choose to help you fund your dream home, you’re going to work directly with one person.
 This person represents the lending institution and will help you originate your loan.
 This type of mortgage expert is referred to as a loan officer or a mortgage consultant.